data-8/zero-to-data-8/_sources/cc-adoption/intro.md

 Then, complete this [form](https://forms.gle/3gbJQcQNKkYfbW2S7)

+We need a few pieces of information about your institution in order to configure the computing environment for your students.
+Please complete this [form](https://forms.gle/aj2KVirKRFMcQGzd6) as well.

 **Step 2:** Create a copy of the student materials for yourself

 [Screen Recording](https://drive.google.com/file/d/1OODEHdngTajW_kRKTMrVZw9nS4_iiZrq/view?usp=drive_link)

 After you have created a GitHub username, please login and then "Fork" this [repo](https://github.com/data-8/materials-sp22)

-**Step 3:** Institutional Information for Jupyterhub

-We need a few pieces of information about your institution in order to configure the computing environment for your students.
-Please complete this [form](https://forms.gle/aj2KVirKRFMcQGzd6)

-**Step 4:** Accepting the GitHub Repository Invitations
+**Step 3:** Accepting the GitHub Repository Invitations

 You are going to be added to the materials-sp22-private solutions and resources repository as well as the Otter Service Standalone GitHub Organization used to grade your students notebooks.